dd32/td-gh-ex/readme.txt

 For more FAQs, visit https://catchthemes.com/frequently-asked-questions/

 == Change Log ==

+= 3.3.2 (Released: May 28, 2020) =
+* Updated: readme.txt and style.css as per the new requirements

 = 3.3.1 (Released: September 08, 2019)
 * Bug Fixed: Sub menu issue on Hover